 - Webhooks and form hooks have an independent rate limit of 1,000 rpm.

 - Webhooks have a body size limit of 400kb, including whitespace.

 - Standard integrations that we offer for inbound/outbound message processing (such as Postmark for email, Twilio for SMS, Facebook Messenger, or Twitter) are not rate-limited by organization.

 - However, some of these integrations are limited in other ways.
 For example, Postmark limits the number of inbound emails from the same email address to 20 per hour to prevent an auto-reply loop.

 Object-specific rate limits

-- A single customer can be updated via the API 600 times in 10 minutes.
+- Customer via API is the only exception to this rule.
+A single customer can be updated via the API 600 times in 10 minutes.

 - Workflow executions are limited to 1,000 requests per 30 second per event type (for example, Conversation update).
 This is to prevent infinitely looping workflows.

 We strongly recommend that you use the following rate limit headers to ensure your requests are not rate limited:

 x-ratelimit-limit: The maximum rate limit within the rate limit interval.